Best Brush for a Pomeranian Double Coat (Tested & Recommended)

 • You care about coat health, not just appearance

-• Your puppy is young and hasn’t yet started their “puppy uglies” coat transformation
+• Your puppy is young and hasn’t yet started their “puppy uglies” coat transformation.
+They don’t yet have their double coat.

 FAQ: Brushing a Pomeranian Safely